tc39/notes/es8/2018-01/jan-23.md

 JHD: didn't want to rush the PR if there were other objections

-BT: I dont think I'll have time to get to approving this before async iteration.
+BT: I don't think I'll have time to get to approving this before async iteration.

 JHD: sounds like no objections, except it might not fit into BT's schedule.
 Will write PR, bring back up thursday, else bring up in a future meeting.